5 football drills to improve communications

 This drill encourages two aspects of the game.
-Firstly, it teaches discipline as players will be less likely to complain to referees, teammates, and opposition players constantly.
+Firstly, it teaches discipline as players will be less likely to constantly complain to referees, teammates, and opposition players.
 Secondly, it encourages players to use non-verbal cues.

-By playing this game, players will also realise how important it is to communicate.
+Players will also realise how important it is to communicate by playing this game.
 As a side benefit, players will also improve their field scanning and space awareness as they won’t rely on instructions from their teammates.

 The idea of this game is for your team to automatise a list of commands.
 Then, on game day, they will naturally communicate using a set of agreed phrases.

 A variant to this game is to force players to provide instructions before passing the ball.
 For example, shouting Time or Man On.
-Again, if they don’t call instructions, a free kick is given to the opposite team.
+Again, give a free kick if players don’t call instructions.

 Goalkeepers have to be the loudest in the team.
 Their voice must be loud and clear in crosses, corner kicks, and situations where the defence needs to be organised.

 In addition to the commands listed above, goalkeepers use two more: Keepers and Away.
-Keepers indicates to field players that the goalkeeper is coming to collect the ball.
+Keepers indicate to field players that the goalkeeper is coming to collect the ball.
 This instruction helps avoid collisions with the goalkeeper.
-It is commonly used in corner kicks and crosses and easy balls coming into the box.
+Goalkeepers often use it in corner kicks, crosses and easy balls coming into the box.
 On the other hand, Away tells defenders to react and focus on clearing the ball to safety.
 It is common to hear the goalkeeper shouting this instruction when the ball bounces in the box after a corner kick or similar situations, and strikers rush in to shoot at the goal.

 A fun drill to encourage goalkeeper communication with the team is to run a 5v5 regular game where only the goalkeeper can talk.
 The field players can only pass the ball or shoot when the goalkeeper commands it.
 In addition to the commands listed in this post, goalkeepers must tell the player running with the ball the teammate they want to pass it next.
 This forces players to listen to their goalkeeper and the goalkeeper to be very vocal.

-Like in the other drills, a free kick is awarded to the opposite team when a field player talks.
-In addition, a free-kick is also awarded to the opposition if a field player doesn’t follow instructions (e.g., passes the ball to a different teammate than the one indicated by the keeper).
+Like in the other drills, award a free kick when a field player talks.
+In addition, award a free kick if a field player doesn’t follow instructions (e.g., passes the ball to a different teammate than the one indicated by the keeper).

 I hope you find these drills useful.
 If you like this post, please share it with your friends.
-If you know other exercises or have any questions, leave a comment below.
+If you know other exercises or have questions, leave a comment on our Facebook page.